 “It’s really striking when completely different kinds of research converge on similar biology, and that’s what’s happening here,” he said.

-The size and breadth of the study will also help scientists create models to calculate risk — known as polygenic risk scores — to better estimate the risk for developing major depression or other related psychiatric disorders such as post-traumatic stress disorder and anxiety.
-Beyond estimating the risk, the hope is that new genetic insights will help in identifying better ways for treating depression and related conditions.
+The size and breadth of the study will also help scientists create models to calculate risk — known as polygenic risk scores — to better estimate the risk of developing major depression or other related psychiatric disorders such as post-traumatic stress disorder and anxiety.
+Beyond estimating the risk, the hope is that new genetic insights will help in identifying better ways to treat depression and related conditions.

 “One of the real goals of the research is bringing forward new ways to treat people suffering from depression,” said co-senior author Dr. Murray Stein, staff psychiatrist at the V.A.
 San Diego Healthcare System and Distinguished Professor of Psychiatry and Public Health at UCSD.